npm/cli/CONTRIBUTING.md

 ### Tools/Automation

-Our core team is responsible for the maintaince of the tooling/automation in this project & we ask collaborators to kindle not make changes to these when contributing (ex. `.github/*`, `.eslintrc.json`, `.licensee.json` etc.)
+Our core team is responsible for the maintenance of the tooling/automation in this project & we ask collaborators to kindly not make changes to these when contributing (ex. `.github/*`, `.eslintrc.json`, `.licensee.json` etc.)